 Working with her at the farm and the West Tisbury Farmers Market is Gabriella Camillieri, who many may know for her clothing line and stained glass at the Artisans Fair.
 Camillieri had just finished her job with the Wampanoag Tribe when she heard Loon Farm needed help with their gardens, and here they are.
 I looked around at their offerings — edible flowers, assorted greens, beautiful fresh herbs, and a microgreens project that includes broccoli and Purple Sango radish (both of which I bought, tried, and loved), a healthy assortment of garlic scapes, and more vegetables coming soon.
 Presently they are at work building a greenhouse to extend their growing season and get an earlier start.
 For now you’ll be able to find them at the Wednesday Farmers Market and on Instagram @LoonFarm.

 At the other end of the Farmers Market is Milkweed Farm, which has taken over Quanaimes Gardens and is run by Mallory Watts, founder (originally from Michigan), and Jackie Solomito (originally from Long Island’s North Fork).
 These young ladies moved to the Island just this past March.
 They met in Westchester, at New York’s Manhattanville College, as members of the ice hockey team, and soon became best friends, though Watts transferred and graduated from the University of Michigan.
 For the past seven years they’ve stayed in touch.
-Watts, who was living in New York City, came to Martha’s Vineyard because her boss owned property here, and then connected with Quanaimes Gardens, which had been run by Jamie Tara O’Gorman, the gleaning program leader for Island Grown Initiative.
-The timing was perfect.
-O’Gorman was ready to retire from running the CSA she had operated since 2013.
+Watts, who was living in New York City, came to Martha’s Vineyard because her boss owned property here, and then connected with Quanaimes Gardens.
 The ladies tell me, “It’s a long odd story” of how they got here, but the short version works.